 Pneumatic sites in sauropod ribs

-The most common location of pneumatic features in the ribs of sauropods is in the tuberculum, as seen in, among others, Brontosaurus excelsus (Figure 5A) and Giraffatitan brancai (Figure 5B).
-The pneumatic opening of Rib B conforms to that pattern, although the shape and orientation of the opening is different from previously observed features.
+The most common location of pneumatic features in the ribs of sauropods is the tuberculum, as seen in, among others, Brontosaurus excelsus (Figure 5A) and Giraffatitan brancai (Figure 5B).
+The pneumatic opening of Rib B of Brachiosaurus altithorax conforms to this pattern, although the shape and orientation of the opening is different from previously observed features.
 In particular, the invasion of bone in Rib B extends in a lateral direction and excavates a laterally positioned ridge on the posterior face of the rib, whereas other observed openings penetrate the bone anteriorly (from the posterior face) or posteriorly (from the anterior face).

-The next most common pneumatic location is the space between the tuberculum and capitulum, as seen in Apatosaurus louisae (Figure 5C) and Malawisaurus dixeyi (Figure 5D), and in a different form in Brontomerus mcintoshi (Figure 5E; Taylor et al. 2011:84–85).
+The next most common location of pneumaticity is the space between the tuberculum and capitulum, as seen in Apatosaurus louisae (Figure 5C) and Malawisaurus dixeyi (Figure 5D), and in a different form in Brontomerus mcintoshi (Figure 5E; Taylor et al. 2011:84–85).

 Pneumatization of the capitulum is for some reason much rarer, and to date has only been recorded in Venenosaurus dicrocei (Tidwell et al. 2001:figure 11.9).

-Other pneumatic configurations also exist: for example the complex of fossae and foramina in Rapetosaurus kraussei (Figure 5F) and the “pneumatic webbing” between the capitulum and tuberculum of Rukwatitan (Figure 5G–H; Gorscak et al. 2014:1142).
-This “webbing” is also found in a less developed form in Mnyamawamtuka moyowamkia (Gorscak and O’Connor 2019:figure 18).
+Other pneumatic configurations also exist: for example, the complex of fossae and foramina in Rapetosaurus krausei (Figure 5F) and the “pneumatic webbing” between the capitulum and tuberculum of Rukwatitan bisepultus (Figure 5G–H; Gorscak et al. 2014:1142).
+Similar “webbing” is also found in a less developed form in Mnyamawamtuka moyowamkia (Gorscak and O’Connor 2019:figure 18).

 The location of the foramen on Rib A of the Brachiosaurus altithorax holotype FMNH PR 25107 represents a unique location, appearing as it does some way down the shaft of a rib whose proximal portion appears devoid of pneumatic features.
 The closest approximation to this condition in another sauropod is perhaps in a right dorsal rib of the mamenchisaurid Xinjiantitan shanshanensis SSV 12001 (Zhang et al. 2022:figure 14A), but the foramen in that case is located much more proximally than in Rib A.